Under a Blood Red Sky

-Under a Blood Red Sky is a live album by Irish rock band U2, produced by Jimmy Iovine and released on 21 November 1983.
+Under a Blood Red Sky is a live mini-album by Irish rock band U2, produced by Jimmy Iovine and released on 21 November 1983.
 The record's eight tracks were compiled from three concerts during the group's 1983 War Tour, including two songs from their 5 June performance at Red Rocks Amphitheatre.
 The concert film U2 Live at Red Rocks: Under a Blood Red Sky, recorded at the same Red Rocks show, was released as a companion to the live album.
 Both releases helped establish U2's reputation globally as a renowned live act.

 History

 The album consists of live recordings from three shows on the band's War Tour, from Colorado and Boston in the US and from Germany.

 An accompanying concert video entitled Live at Red Rocks: Under a Blood Red Sky was released the following year.
 The film was recorded entirely at the outdoor Red Rocks Amphitheatre on 5 June 1983, while two songs from that show are included on the album.

 The title is taken from the lyrics of the song "New Year's Day", originally released on U2's War album.

 The album was re-released on 29 September 2008 as a remastered CD with a DVD of the Red Rocks concert.

+In November 2023, the band celebrated the 40th anniversary of the album with a newly remastered release on Record Store Day Black Friday.